 Highlights of world comments on 6th CIIE

 SHANGHAI, Nov.
-6 (Xinhua) -- As the sixth China International Import Expo (CIIE) opened here Sunday, businessmen, officials and experts from around the globe converge their focus once again on China, one of the world's most promising market.
+11 (Xinhua) -- The 6th China International Import Expo (CIIE), which has attracted over 3,400 exhibitors globally, showcases China's new development paradigm and builds a broad platform for global business to gain more opportunities in the world's most promising market.

-While China continues to open up its market, they said, global business will gain more opportunities in the world's second-largest economy.

-The following are the highlights of global comments on the grand business carnival:
+The following are the highlights of global comments on this grand business carnival:

--- "I think the Chinese market will grow very fast compared to other countries, and there is a big potential for exporters to find the customers," Marek Vyskocil, founder of BlueTouch Export, said in a recent interview.
-"I expect we will again meet more people and maybe more people like to buy our wine from the warehouse we have in China."

--- The CIIE "is a very good opportunity to further consolidate and deepen Serbia-China relations," said Serbian Prime Minister Ana Brnabic, adding that Serbia is happy to work with China to develop a "comprehensive, strategic and modern iron-clad friendship."
+-- "The sixth consecutive participation of Piraeus Port in the CIIE facilitates interaction with global maritime stakeholders and enhances the creation of business opportunities," Greek Infrastructure and Transport Minister Christos Staikouras said, describing the role of the expo as "significant and well-recognized globally."

+-- "As the world's first import-themed national-level expo, the CIIE is undoubtedly an excellent platform for African enterprises to enter the big Chinese market," Benin's Ambassador to China Simon Pierre Adovelande said.

 Photos